-I am a post-doc in the Chair for Logic and Verification at Techniche Universität München.
-I was awarded my PhD in 2018 from the Australian National University, and, before that, an MSc and a BSc infrom Cairo University in 2009 and 2013, respectively.
+I am a lecturer (equiv. to assistant professor) and member of the Reasoning and Planning Group at King's College London.
+Before that, I was a post-doc in the Chair for Logic and Verification at Techniche Universität München, where I am still a guest researcher and a regular visitor.
+I was awarded my PhD from the Australian National University, and, before that, an MSc from Cairo University.
 I also held full-time industry R&D positions from 2009 to 2013 in electronics CAD software and FPGA system design.

 Algorithms for classical AI planning and graph theoretic problems defined on state spaces.
 E.g.